haggen/dockup/README.md

-Little script I use with Rails project running on Docker locally.
+Little bash script I use to start Rails projects running on Docker.